Dlucasz027/Dlucasz027/Readme.md

 ---

 ### **📌 About Me**
-Back-End Developer with solid experience in Python, using libraries and frameworks such as Django and Flask to develop efficient and scalable solutions.
+I'm a Back-End Developer with solid experience in Python, using libraries and frameworks like Django and Flask to develop efficient and scalable solutions.

-I have worked in the networking field as a network analyst and support, building a strong technical foundation in computer networks, which complements my vision as a developer.
+I worked in the networking field as a network analyst and support, building a strong technical foundation in computer networks, which complements my view as a developer.
-Currently, working as a developer at OLT Cloud, I am able to work in tandem with development and networking, providing systems for companies worldwide.
+Currently, I’m working as a developer at OLT Cloud, where I can combine both development and networking, providing systems to companies worldwide.

-I focus on developing innovative software, particularly for the networking and internet service provider market, merging technology and automation to optimize processes and deliver real value.
+I focus on developing innovative software, especially for the networking and internet service provider market, combining technology and automation to optimize processes and generate real value.

 ---